 We are a seminary of the Presbyterian Church (USA) and are grounded in the theological thought and church life of the Reformed tradition.

-McCormick is one of eleven theological institutions associated with the Presbyterian Church (U.S.A.).
-Located within the bounds of the Presbytery of Chicago and the Synod of Lincoln Trails, the theological education offered here is firmly rooted in the Reformed Tradition.
-Part of the Reformed Tradition is an ecumenical commitment and openness to dialogue with other perspectives within the larger Christian Tradition.
-Nearly 40% of McCormick’s student body come from traditions other than Presbyterian.
-Included are Pentecostal and evangelical students as well as those from Baptist and Methodist churches.
-Common to all our students is an openness to one another that is rooted in a shared faith in Jesus Christ.
-The diversity with our faculty also speaks to McCormick’s breadth on the theological spectrum.
+McCormick is one of twelve theological institutions associated with the Presbyterian Church (U.S.A.).
+Part of the Reformed tradition is an ecumenical commitment and openness to dialogue with different perspectives within the larger church.
+McCormick’s student body represents a wide variety of Christian traditions including Baptist, UCC, AME, Pentecostal, and non-denominational students, and more.
+Common to all our students is an openness to one another rooted in a shared faith in Jesus Christ and in a shared commitment to service for the common good.
+The diversity with our faculty also reflects McCormick’s breadth on the theological spectrum.